 RBA makes cash rate call for April

-Following speculation of a potential cut in interest rates this month, the Reserve Bank of Australia has now made its decision on the official cash rate for this month.
+The Reserve Bank of Australia (RBA) has revealed its decision on the official cash rate for April after a rare out-of-cycle cash rate reduction last month.